timedilatesme/posproc/README.md

 bob.Initialize_Events()
 ```

 The above two files needs to be executed in different terminals.
 By default this will start a local server on the LOCAL_PORT defined in [constants](constants).
+If the necessary user data is not already stored in the current directory then on first connection it will be created and saved in the file path specified by [DATA_STORAGE](constants).
+And when this client connects again, then authentication will be done using data at server's end.